 Telecommunications-specific regulation under EU law

 The provision of telecommunications services in the EU is subject to a sector-specific regulatory regime established mainly by a set of EU Directives.
 These Directives collectively comprise the core regulatory framework for electronic communications in Europe (the "Regulatory Framework") and are required to be transposed into and applied in Member State law by the national legislators.
-In the UK, this has mainly been done through the Communications Act (2003), although other primary legislation (including the Wireless Telegraphy Act (2006)) and secondary legislation are also relevant.
-The Directives would continue to be relevant to the interpretation of the UK statutes where there are ambiguities in the UK legislation, insofar as the UK legislation was intended to transpose the EU Directives.
-However, on ceasing to be part of the EU, the UK would be free to change its laws that were originally introduced in accordance with EU Directive requirements.
+In the UK, this has mainly been done through the Communications Act 2003, although other primary legislation (including the Wireless Telegraphy Act 2006) and secondary legislation are also relevant.
+The Directives will continue to be relevant to the interpretation of the UK statutes where there are ambiguities in the UK legislation, insofar as the UK legislation was intended to transpose the EU Directives.
+However, on formally ceasing to be part of the EU, the UK would be free to change its laws that were originally introduced in accordance with EU Directive requirements.